Skip to content

 continue

-return columns_referenced_by_ingredients
+return stateful_columns_referenced_by_lm_functions

 def abstracted_table_selects(

-) -> t.Generator[t.Tuple[str, bool, str], None, None]:
+) -> Generator[tuple[str, str], None, None]:

 """For each table in a given query, generates a `SELECT *` query where all unneeded predicates